yvain13/servicenow-mcp/docs/catalog.md

 - "Can you list the catalog items in the Hardware category?"
 - "Can you show me the details of the 'New Laptop' catalog item?"
 - "Can you find catalog items related to 'software' in ServiceNow?"
+- "Can you create a new category called 'Cloud Services' in the service catalog?"
+- "Can you update the 'Hardware' category to rename it to 'IT Equipment'?"
+- "Can you move the 'Virtual Machine' catalog item to the 'Cloud Services' category?"
+- "Can you create a subcategory called 'Monitors' under the 'IT Equipment' category?"
+- "Can you reorganize our catalog by moving all software items to the 'Software' category?"

 ## Example Scripts